apache/shenyu-website/content/en/community/hmily-2.1.1/index.md

 ---

-Thank you friends for your support all the way, and keep everyone waiting.
-In this version, our team refactored the entire project, reasonably divided functional modules, added configuration centers, adjusted the underlying storage structure, solved difficult bugs, and supported other new features, and absorbed more outstanding open source communities.
-Joining of talents.
+Thank you guys for your support all the way, and keep everyone waiting.
+In this version, our team refactored the entire project, reasonably divided functional modules, added configuration centers, adjusted the underlying storage structure, solved difficult bugs, and supported other new features, and absorbed more outstanding open source community members to join in.

-## Architecture panorama
+## Architecture
 ![架构全景图](hmily-2.0.2.png)
 ### Features

-- High availability·: Supports abnormal transaction rollback and overtime abnormal recovery in distributed scenarios to prevent transaction suspension.
+- High availability·: Supports abnormal transaction rollback and overtime  transaction recovery in distributed scenarios to prevent transaction suspension.
 - Ease of use: Provide zero-invasive Spring-Boot, Spring-Namespace to quickly integrate with business systems.
 - High performance: Decentralized design, fully integrated with business systems, naturally supports cluster deployment.
-- Observability: Performance monitoring of multiple metrics by Metrics, as well as admin management background UI display.
+- Observability: Performance monitoring of multiple metrics by Metrics, as well as admin management UI .
-- Multiple RPCs: support Dubbo, SpringCloud, Motan, sofa-rpc and other well-known RPC frameworks.
+- Multiple RPCs: support Dubbo, SpringCloud, Motan, Sofa-rpc and other well-known RPC frameworks.
 - Log storage: Support Mysql, Oracle, Mongodb, Redis, Zookeeper, etc.
 - Complex scenarios: Support RPC nested call transactions.

 ### Refactoring part

 - **Module division:**

-    * Extract the SPI custom module open-the-box.
+    * Extract the SPI custom module and It's open-the-box.

     - SPI module that defines multiple storage methods for transaction logs.
     - SPI module that defines multiple serialization methods for transaction logs.
-    - Add configuration center, support various mainstream configuration centers (nacos, apollo, zookeeper, etc.), and support dynamic refresh of configuration.
+    - Add configuration center, support various mainstream configuration centers (Nacos, Apollo, Zookeeper, etc.), and support dynamic refresh of configuration.
-    - Added metrics module to monitor various information at runtime.
+    - Add metrics module to monitor various information at runtime.
     - Remove the core transaction execution module.
     - Extract multiple RPC support modules.
     - Extract the Spring and Spring Boot support modules.

 - **On the dependent package version:**

-    - Guava upgraded to 29.0.
+    - Guava upgraded to 2.9.0.
     - Curator upgraded to 5.1.0.

 - **Code quality:**

   - Strict check-style code inspection, adhering to the principle of elegance and simplicity (talk is cheap, show you code).

 - **openness :**

   - The community pursues the basic principles of simplicity, happiness, and harmony.

 - **Goal:**

     - Create a high-availability, high-performance, easy-to-use financial-level distributed transaction solution.

-### Solve difficult bugs:
+### Solve bugs:

 - The Dubbo framework does not support the use of annotations (spring-boot-starter-dubbo).
 - The Motan framework does not support the use of annotations.
-- If  Spring Cloud users use Feign and Hystrix to integrate hmily, the thread switching problem occurs.
+- If  Spring Cloud users use Feign and Hystrix to integrate Hmily, the thread switching problem occurs.
 - In extreme cases, the transaction log serialization is abnormal.
 - If timeout  happen in `try  `, It will  cause the transaction suspension bug.
 - When the `confirm` and `cancel` phases are abnormal, the transaction fails to rollback.
 - In the transaction log storage, two modes of synchronous and asynchronous are supported for users to choose.

-### User use and upgrade guide
+### User guide

-For hmily users, it only takes three steps to achieve the BASE transaction between RPC service calls
+For Hmily users, it only takes three steps to achieve the BASE transaction between RPC service calls

-- Refer to the jar packages supported by hmily for various rpc.
+- Add the maven dependencies supported by Hmily for various RPC.
-- Add hmily configuration.
+- Add Hmily configuration.
-- Add `@Hmily` annotation to rpc interface method.
+- Add `@Hmily` annotation to RPC interface method.

-**Dependency changes **
+#### Dependency changes

 There is no change to the dependencies, only the version needs to be upgraded to 2.1.0.
-Here are examples of Dubbo microservices
+Here are examples of Dubbo microservices.

-**Dubbo RPC microservices**
+#### Dubbo RPC microservices

-- Dubbo interface service dependency
+- Dubbo interface service dependency.

 ```xml
      <dependency>